vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-our-current-system.md

 These opposing views have been in a tug-of-war perhaps since time began.
 As Riane Eisler so deftly posits in _The Chalice and the Blade:
-Our History Our Future_ (1988),^3 we have been moving back and forth between partnership and dominator models of society for millennia.
+Our History Our Future_ (1988),<sup>3</sup>we have been moving back and forth between partnership and dominator models of society for millennia.
 Since the power of money creation bestows the power to rule, one’s belief in who should rule will determine who should get to create money for a society.